 - Acts of the Apostles – the coming of the Holy Spirit

 - Letters – a letter to the people of Galatia

 - Revelation – the phrase “Yes, I am coming soon” near the end of the Bible

 This activity also places demands on the students, puts them into action using their Bibles and finding stories, and develops their leadership skills as they become more familiar with the Bible.

-For your convenience, here is a PDF of how to use the Bible Bookmarks, whether just for your own class, or in a Parent-Child setting which works very well.
+For your convenience, here is a download with the Bible Bookmarks, whether just for your own class, or in a parent-child setting, which works very well.